Getting started

 There are lots of different equipment configurations with which you can do RSpec spectroscopy.
 Below are some suggestions.
 We haven’t tried them all, but these are the kinds of approaches we’ve seen in use.

 Are you new to spectroscopy?
-An RSpec user, Iain Petrie, has written a very valuable, two-part introduction to the field.
+An RSpec user, Iain Petrie, wrote a great, two-part introduction to the field.
 Read his posts from the bottom of each page to the top for chronological order.
 Set one: link.
 Set two: link.

 Have questions?
 Fill in our contact form (link) to have our Help Desk experts email you.
 We specialize in getting newcomers up and going.

-Also, see the short video here to see information about the free webinars that Field Tested Systems offers.
+Also, see this link about the free Zoom webinars that we offer.
 These webinars are great for a club meeting.
-They are a complete introduction to the fundamentals of spectroscopy, the equipment needed and the kinds of scientific results you can expect.
+They are a complete introduction to the fundamentals of spectroscopy, the equipment needed, and the kinds of scientific results you can expect.

 Here’s what you need to get started in the field of telescope spectroscopy:

-Note that to capture star spectra requires that you already be somewhat proficient at capturing images of astronomical objects.
-You will need to be able to find specific astronomical objects.
-And you will need to be able to capture images of them that are properly exposed, well-focused, and not smeared from movement.
-We’re happy to coach you on how to get started if you need to acquire these skills.
+Note that capturing star spectra requires that you already be somewhat proficient at capturing images of astronomical objects.
+You will need to be able to find those objects, and you will need to be able to capture images of them that are properly exposed, well-focused, and not smeared from movement.
+We’re happy to advise you on how to get started.

 Cameras

-RSpec can process real-time video, or FITs, JPGs, BMPs, TIFs, RAW images from any source including DSLRs and your current astronomical CCD.
+RSpec can process real-time video, FIT, JPG, BMP, TIF, or RAW images from any source including DSLRs and your current astronomical camera.

-For inexpensive video, we recommend cameras from ZWO: the color ZWO ASI120MC-S ($159, link) or mono ZWO ASI120MM-S. ($199, link) or ASI178 ($278, link).
-Mono cameras are more sensitive.
+For inexpensive video, we recommend cameras from ZWO: the color ZWO ASI120MC-S or mono ZWO ASI120MM-S. For a larger sensor, see the ASI178.
+(ZWO link) Mono cameras are more sensitive.
 Color cameras can introduce artifacts but are usable and better for outreach and education.

-Other cameras: For a bit more sensitivity and general performance, see the ZWO ASI190MC ($299) and ASI190MM ($399).
-RSpec can also show live video spectra from Imaging Source cameras, Mallincams, Orion All-in-One cameras (using their Live Broadcast/WDM drivers), and the QHY5-II series and QHY5-III series of cameras.
+Other cameras: For a bit more sensitivity and general performance, see the ZWO ASI190MC and ASI190MM.
+RSpec can show live video spectra from most astronomical image cameras, including ZWO, and the QHY5-II series and QHY5-III series, and others.

 Have a DSLR?
 For video with a Canon camera, see Canon’s ESO Webcam utility: link.
 For other cameras, see www.sparkosoft.com to use RSpec with a live DirectX feed from your DSLR.

-Mono or color?
-If you’re doing public outreach or teaching with RSpec, we recommend a color video camera so that the RSpec video preview of the spectrum is the more interesting and intuitive rainbow rather than just black and white.
-Mono cameras can produce more detailed spectra and are more sensitive, but a grey smudge is a lot less engaging to newcomers than a colorful, rainbow spectrum.
+If you’re doing public outreach or teaching with RSpec, we recommend a color video camera.
+A color spectrum image is much more interesting and intuitive rainbow than just black and white.
+Mono cameras can produce more detailed spectra and are more sensitive, but a grey smudge.

-If you already have an astronomical video camera that you use with your telescope, if it can accommodate a 1.25″ filter cell for the diffraction grating then you probably have all you need.
-To get the best spectra, the grating should be located at the optimal distance from the CCD chip – see our calculator (link) and read about spacers at this link.
+If you already have an astronomical video camera that you use with your telescope, and if it can accommodate a 1.25″ filter cell for the diffraction grating, then you probably have all you need.
+To get the best spectra, the grating should be located at the optimal distance from the camera sensor – see our calculator (link) and read about spacers at this link.

 Using your DSLR as a live video camera: The Canon 450d and other DSLRs can generate live video.
 With many cameras, the addition of an inexpensive software or hardware DSLR-to-webcam converter (to DirectX/DirectShow) as described above lets you feed real-time video from your camera into RSpec.
 This configuration can get remarkably good results and is extremely simple to set up.

-Still Cameras: Although real-time spectroscopy using live video is easier and considerably more exciting, a standard astronomical FITS camera will allow you to capture dimmer objects.
+Although real-time spectroscopy using live video is easier and considerably more exciting, a standard astronomical FITS camera will yield better overall results and allow you to capture dimmer objects.

 With many cameras, you simply thread our 1.25″ Star Analyser 100 grating into the nose piece threads of the camera.
 If you’re using a filter wheel, you can use our Star Analyser 200 grating.
 For more information on gratings, see this link.

-In addition to astronomical FITS camera images, RSpec can process raw, jpg, bmp, png images from, for example, a DSLR.
+In addition to astronomical FITS camera images, RSpec can process RAW, JPG, BMP, and PNG images from, for example, a DSLR.
 You can configure RSpec to automatically load each new image file as your camera saves them to a specific folder on your hard disk.
-We offer special adapters ($38) to mount a grating on your DSLR: link.
+We offer special adapters ($42) to mount a grating on your DSLR: link.

-Computer: RSpec runs on almost any Windows computer (1+ gigs of RAM, XP through Windows 10).
+RSpec runs on almost any Windows computer (1+ gigs of RAM, Windows 10 or 11).
 For larger format cameras or live video, you’ll need a computer with a bit more processing power than the low-end, low-power mobile Celeron-type chips.
-RSpec handles FITS, jpg, bmp, png, and raw images straight out of the box.
-For video cameras, the camera needs to produce DirectX video output.
-Most of the popular astronomical video cameras (like Mallincam, NexImage, ZWO, etc.) come with DirectX drivers.
-For other cameras, ask your vendor about DirectX capability.

 Also, our online forum is a great source of information from a helpful community of experienced users: link.